 Reviews of The Girl With the Dragon Tattoo and The Girl Who Played With Fire can be found HERE and HERE

 For what seems like an eternity (the cut down cinema release is 147 minutes long) nothing happens.
-Endless screen time is filled with Mikael Blomkvist’s meetings at Millennium, with meetings at ‘The Section’ (a shadowy institution which has been conspiring against Salander), with Salander lying in bed and barely speaking, and, as ever in this series, with people typing.
-Because the book has had to be reduced so much the narrative here will be largely lost on those who haven’t done their homework, and for those that have the mass of connection and detail is reduced to a series of brief scenes of people we’ve never met before sitting in chairs and explaining the plot to one another.
-For much of the middle section of the film scene after scene after scene seems to reveal yet ANOTHER new character, who’ll pop up for a scene or two, explain something, and then never be seen again, but the problem is we already know what happened to Salander, it’s been obvious since THE GIRL WHO PLAYED WITH FIRE, so it feels like the movie is spending two hours putting together a 1000 piece jigsaw of a blank wall.
+Endless screen time is filled with Mikael Blomkvist’s meetings at Millennium, with meetings at ‘The Section’, a shadowy institution which has been conspiring against Salander; with Salander lying in bed and barely speaking and, as ever in this series, with people typing.
+Because the book has had to be reduced so much the narrative will be largely lost on those who haven’t done their homework, and for those that have the mass of connection and detail is reduced to a series of brief scenes of people we’ve never met before sitting in chairs and explaining the plot to one another.
+For much of the middle section of the film scene after scene after scene seems to reveal yet ANOTHER new character, who’ll pop up for a scene or two, explain something, and then never be seen again, but the problem is we already know what happened to Salander, it’s been obvious since The Girl Who Played With Fire, so it feels like the movie is spending two hours putting together a 1000 piece jigsaw of a blank wall.

-Even when we get to the set pieces (the attempt on Lisbeth’s life at the hospital, the attack at Erika Berger’s (Endre) home) director Daniel Alfredson fumbles the ball.
-The hospital sequence in particular lacks any suspense, and feels tossed off and perfunctory.
+Even when we get to the set pieces - the attempt on Lisbeth’s life at the hospital, the attack at Erika Berger’s (Lena Endre) home - director Daniel Alfredson fumbles the ball.
+The hospital sequence, in particular, lacks any suspense, feeling tossed off and perfunctory.
 The same is true of the courtroom set third act.
 This should be the great dramatic dénouement but, in spite of a fine performance from Annika Hallin as Lisbeth’s lawyer (also Blomkvist’s sister) and the customary excellence of Rapace’ quieter, but still forceful, turn it just doesn’t work.
-It’s all delivered so flatly, the other performances run towards the hammy (Anders Ahlbom as Dr. Teleborian is especially guilty here) and Alfredson’s matter of fact direction does nothing to energise the sequences.
-Where Neils Arden Oplev managed to truly adapt THE GIRL WITH THE DRAGON TATTOO, make it a different but equally valid telling of Larsson’s story for cinema, Daniel Alfredson has only managed to put some bits of the books on screen.
+The delivery of the material is flat, yet the other performances run towards the hammy (Anders Ahlbom as Dr. Teleborian is especially guilty here) and Alfredson’s matter of fact direction does nothing to energise the sequences.
+Where Neils Arden Oplev managed to truly adapt The Girl With the Dragon Tattoo, making it a different but equally valid telling of Larsson’s story for cinema, Daniel Alfredson has only managed to put some bits of the books on screen.
 This is an inert film, were it not for Rapace and a handful of other performers (Nyqvist, Hallinn, Endre) it would be totally worthless.